hygieia/hygieia/CONTRIBUTING.md

 * PR's should fix one issue or add/update one feature.
 If you would like to update multiple things, please separate into individual PRs so that they can be adequately reviewed.
 * PR titles should be succint and descriptive.
 The "description" field should specify which issue/feature the PR relates to, give an overview of changes made, and highlight any specific lines or files that may need extra review.
+* If applicable, please include screenshots or videos of new features to assist in review.

 ## Testing and Linting
 * Please run ```ng lint``` and address any errors before requesting review.